tralph3/Cue-Maker/README.md

 .chd > .m3u creation
 ```

-**You need the file "CueMaker.py and the links.cfg" everything else will be fetched from this repo.**
+**You need the file "CueMaker.py and the links.cfg" everything else will be fetched from my "Content" repo.**

 Using this program is really simple.
 I'm using the argparse library, so you can pass the -h flag for usage instructions.
 Alternatively, you can see the output of the command here: